MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2017-05-17-quintuplets-septuplets.markdown

 AG: How do you even do that?
 {: .interviewer }

 JZ: Soloing was already the next step.
 The first step took us about half a year to get through the head as a band without any improvising because we were not that far, but we wanted to play it.
 So the first shows we played the song, we played just the head of it.
 We said, “Hey, we’ve got something new.”
-You may not be that far, but your kids will love this, like in [*Back to the Future*&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Back_to_the_Future].
+You may not be that far, but your kids will love this, like in [*Back to the Future*&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Back_to_the_Future].
 And then we started adding the improvisational part, which is extra work, but fun work.
 Exhausting, but fun.
 {: .interviewee }

 AG: Okay, so how does the septuplet stuff go?